Skip to main content

 What is a single dental implant?

 A single dental implant is ideal for replacing one missing tooth while preserving the health of adjacent teeth.
 The implant post integrates with the jawbone, and a custom-crafted crown is placed to blend seamlessly with your natural teeth.
-This is the only permanent solution for single-tooth replacement.
+This is the only long-term solution for single-tooth replacement.

 What are implant-supported bridges?